 - The way Raz treats the inmates once he's in their heads.
 From trying to coax Bonita out of stage fright by telling her that, as an ex-carny, he knows how she feels, to helping Edgar let go of his past, to being undyingly optimistic and encouraging during the Bonaparte battle... you gotta hand it to the kid; he's a bit cheeky, but his heart is definitely in the right place.

-- Sasha Nein seeing the loving memories his distant father still holds for his mother who died years before, even if he was also unfortunate enough to cacth the tail end of a sexual memory as well.
+- Sasha Nein seeing the loving memories his distant father still holds for his mother who died years before, even if he was also unfortunate enough to catch the tail end of a sexual memory as well.
+While the memory in question might have been horrifying to Sasha, the fact that his father held on to that memory of his wife's smiling face during a very intimate moment is incredibly sweet.